Key EV Resources

 - Current Federal and State Incentives and Loan Programs: The U.S Department of Energy’s Alternative Fuels Data Center updates this information regularly.
 Because it is regularly updated, it provides information that might be missing from PDF resources.
 The Alternative Fuels Data Center also provides a map of NJ charging infrastructure.

-One of the most important things that municipalities can do to accelerate EV adoption is to lead by example.
-Electric options exist for many of the light-duty vehicles in a typical municipal fleet, and in some cases the medium- and heavy-duty vehicles.
+One of the most important things that municipalities and businesses can do to accelerate EV adoption is to lead by example.
+Electric options exist for many of the light-duty vehicles in a typical fleet, and in some cases the medium- and heavy-duty vehicles.
 These resources provide more in-depth analysis of fleet electrification.

 - What infrastructure investment this will require;

-- And, how you will actually get the vehicles.
+- And, how to procure the vehicles.

 Installing EV Infrastructure